 - Common features in all VFX Forth systems

-VFX Forth for Linux is a 32 bit x86 Forth built from the same code tree as the Windows and DOS versions; please refer to the Windows version for a more detailed description of aspects common to all versions, e.g. code generation.
+The VFX Forth for Linux family consists of 32-bit x86 and 32-bit ARM versions built from the same code tree as the Windows and DOS versions; please refer to the Common features page for a more detailed description of aspects common to all versions, e.g. code generation.

-The v4.6 release is available.
+The current release is v4.7.
 This release includes code generation changes, an improved shared library interface, the GTK+ cross-platform GUI code, a port of Bernd Pasan's Minos and Theseus GUI designer, and Hanno Schwalm's fJACK audio interface.